Comedy Central Logo

 2000 – 2010

-Imaginary Forces decided to simplify the logo further, so they removed the transmitter and enlarged the skyscrapers to eliminate small details.
+Imaginary Forces decided to further simplify the logo by removing the transmitter and enlarging the skyscrapers to eliminate fine details.
 The ground turned black, the ribbon disappeared, and the caption moved into a white dialogue cloud.

 2011 – 2018